Welcome to today's edition of the Rush 24-7 podcast.

 And those jobs are genuinely derided by the left.

-Um people that do that kind of work are laughed at, made fun of, and impugned by the Democrats, and we're also told that a hamburger flipper job is minimum wage, can't support a family on it, and there's no health care.
+And we're also told that a hamburger flipper job is minimum wage, can't support a family on it, and there's no health care.

 Well, if there's no health care for a hamburger flipper, then how the hell can 30,000 McDonald's employees be facing the possible loss of health care?

-Somebody needs to explain this to me because I thought they were awful jobs that nobody wanted, that were somehow demeaning hamburger flippers.
+Somebody needs to explain this to me because I thought they were awful jobs that nobody wanted that were somehow demeaning hamburger flippers.

 During Reagan, the same thing.